From Russia With Love was written by Ian Fleming and published in 1957. It was the novel that made his name, and James Bond’s.

 Style and attention to detail

 In general, Fleming wrote quickly and without looking back.
 His early novels feature straightforward prose, with little flourish or style.
 From Russia With Love is an exception to this rule, though.
 Fleming made multiple revisions and polished the manuscript a great deal.
 This shows in the writing which is much superior to his previous novels.
-His trademark set-pieces, digressions and explanations of tangentially related subjects are present though.
+His trademark set-pieces, digressions and explanations of tangentially related subjects are present, though, such as how Bond likes coffee made with a Chemex Coffee Maker.

 Plot Structure